top of page

 Brass pricing

-Brass jewelry ranks among the most budget-friendly options, substantially cheaper than premium-grade base metals like sterling silver and gold vermeil.
-Its affordability stems from the abundance of its main components—copper and zinc.
+Brass jewelry is one of the most affordable choices, much less expensive than high-quality metals like sterling silver and gold vermeil.
+Its low cost comes from the plentiful supply of its main parts—copper and zinc.

 Brass care tips

-To maintain brass jewelry, clean regularly with a solution of warm water and mild soap.
-For tarnishing, use a paste of lemon juice and baking soda, gently scrubbing with a soft cloth.
-Store in a dry, airtight container or anti-tarnish bag.
-Remove before swimming or showering, especially in chlorinated water.
+To take care of brass jewelry, clean it often with warm water and mild soap.
+If it gets tarnished, make a paste with lemon juice and baking soda, and gently scrub it with a soft cloth.
+Keep it in a dry, airtight container or an anti-tarnish bag.
+Take it off before swimming or showering, especially in chlorinated water.

 Copper